yeckey/drive-sdk/docs/programming-guide.md

 ### Message Types

-Each message or command is identifier by a unique 1-byte identifier.
+Each message or command is identified by a unique 1-byte identifier.
-This value identifies the command that the vehicle should perform and is also used to determine whether addition data parameters are required.
+This value identifies the command that the vehicle should perform and is also used to determine whether additional data parameters are required.
 Because message identifiers are shared with code running on the vehicle, they are inherently linked to the firmware version running on the vehicle.
 Although we do not expect these to change frequently, any changes that do occur in the future may break compatibility with pre-1.0 releases of the SDK.